vuejs/vue-test-utils/docs/en/getting-started.md

 # Getting Started

-Get up and running on with the official `vue-test-utils` is straight forward.
+Getting up and running with the official `vue-test-utils` package is straight forward.
 Use either `npm` or `yarn` to install the package:

 ```shell